 Secured creditors (those creditors who have collateral for their loan, such as a car or boat) will want you to reaffirm the loan.
 When you reaffirm the loan, you re-obligate yourself to all of the loan terms just as if you were getting a new loan from the creditor.
 Although this may sound harmless, it has serious consequences.
 If you reaffirm and then later default on the loan, you are personally liable to pay the balance and you will have no protection on that debt from the bankruptcy.
 One of the major changes made to bankruptcy law in 2005 is that a creditor can repossess the collateral if you do not reaffirm.
 This change does not apply to real estate debt.
 Your reaffirmation agreement is subject to court approval in some circumstances.
 If your income is less than your monthly expenses, you may be required to participate in a telephone hearing with the court where you will be required to explain to a bankruptcy judge why the reaffirmation is in your best interest and how you intend to make the payment.

 More often that not, when you file bankruptcy, you owe more on the collateral securing the loan than it is worth.
 If your loan is more than 2 1/2 years old, under a process called REDEMPTION, bankruptcy law allows you to reduce the amount owing on the debt to the value of the collateral if you can pay it all at once.
 Many debtors can find a source of family financing or, perhaps, borrow from a 401K account, etc. and come up with the full value.
-There is also a company ondischargable the internet that specializes in redemption funding for cars.
-Click on the logo below to get to their website.
+There is also a company on the internet that specializes in redemption funding for cars.
+Talk with OREGON FRESH START about this for more information.

 WOULDN'T IT BE BETTER TO SETTLE MY DEBTS THROUGH A DEBT CONSOLIDATION PLAN?